-Co-op Week is celebrated in Canada each year during the third week of October.
 Co-op Week is a time to reflect on the contributions the co-operative sector has made to the lives of Canadians and celebrate the impact that co-operatives have in our communities.

 Co-op Week has been proclaimed across Canada every October since 1982.
 International Credit Union Day has been celebrated worldwide on the third Thursday of October since 1948.

 Co-op Week is always held fom the Sunday to the Saturday of the week in which International Credit Union Day falls.
 (ICU Day is always the third Thursday of October.)

 - Co-op Week Publication featuring 8 SK co-ops, released Oct.
 7

 - Co-op Week #LocalCoopLove Online Scavenger Hunt, Oct 17-23

 - The Saskatchewan Co-operative Merit Awards and Recipients, ceremony Oct 18

 - Co-op Week Flag Raising Ceremony, Oct 18